 Why use an accurate sketch?
 Making a cat sketch may not be as simple as it sounds for the inexperienced.
 You would want to make mistakes and corrections on your scratch/drawing paper rather than the more expensive watercolor paper or mixed media paper.

 After you are done with drawing a cat sketch, you can transfer it to your fine watercolor paper with graphite paper or a lightbox/window.

-4. Pick up color from the tip of your pencil with a wet brush.
+4. Pick up a color from the tip of your pencil with a wet brush.

 This is one way for the wet brush to easily pick up color from the tip of the watercolor pencil.
 Once you have the required intensity or concentration of colors, you are ready to create wet washes and watercolor effects.

 You can also make a palette for your watercolor pencils by sanding a cheap plastic palette.
 Color the pencils on the plastic and then wet the swatch of color with a brush and paint.

 Don’t throw away the broken lead – No more tossing broken points in the trash!
 Instead, you can save them and use them on the palette.
 Add some water and you are ready to paint.